Summer Solstice this weekend

 In high summer the sun rises behind the church.
 While the light can be less spectacular, it can be quite dramatic.
 At the solstice, and for about one week after, the sun is at its northernmost point (54° northeast).
 This is the best time to get sunrise photos like the one above.

-Tricky to photography
+Tricky to photograph

 Scenes like this can be tricky to photograph due to the high contrast between the sky and foreground.
 The other problem you need to deal with when the sun is so bright, is the issue of lens flare.